Some posts contain compensated links. Please read this disclaimer for more info.

 If you want to totally confuse your friends and family, check in on your social media in your Turkish holiday resort, and then check in on a Greek island a few hours later!

-It’s totally possible (and totally recommended) to visit a Greek island on a day trip from Turkey.
+It’s possible (and wholly recommended) to visit a Greek island on a day trip from Turkey.
 Which islands you can visit, however, depends upon where you’re staying in Turkey.
 The closest Greek island to Turkey is Samos, which is 70km from Izmir; read on to find out what Greek islands you can get to from Turkey: